Pre-Arrival Guide for New International Students

 Finding housing and moving in

 York campus does not have on-campus housing.
-It is important to lease an apartment before coming to the United States.
+It is important to lease an apartment before arriving in the United States.

-Consult the Off-Campus Housing page for more information about housing.
-Consider choosing housing on the 10 S bus route because this bus stops on campus.
+Consult the Off-Campus Housing page for helpful information about housing.
+Consider choosing housing on the 10 S Rabbittransit bus route because this bus stops on campus.
 This will make your housing choice safer and more convenient.

 - Full name (first name, last name)